nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Finally, you are ready to use PayMeLah.
 Simply double-click the *paymelah.jar* in the folder you created to start the app.
 After a few seconds, you should see PayMeLah appear.
 Notice how we have some sample persons and debts present for you to experiment with our [features](#features).  <br>
    <img src="images/Ui.png" width="800" /> <br>

-1. Now, let’s continue to learn how to [navigate the application](#navigating-the-application-interface) before familiarising ourselves with the [features](#features) you can use in PayMeLah.
+1. Now, let’s continue to learn how to [navigate the application](#tutorial-navigating-the-application-interface) before familiarising ourselves with the [features](#features) you can use in PayMeLah.

 [Return to Table of Contents](#table-of-contents)

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>

-### Navigating the application interface
+### Tutorial: Navigating the application interface

 * PayMeLah uses a Command Line Interface (CLI) - which means that you perform actions by entering commands for PayMeLah to carry out.
 * Once a command has been successfully carried out, PayMeLah will display the results accordingly.